SAIL of Greenville

 Tent Control Persons

-Each team should have at least two tent control parents per session - one who can walk with the younger swimmers to clerk of course (especially the relays), and the other one available to look for swimmers.
+Each team should have at least two tent control parents per session - one who can walk with the younger swimmers to Clerk of Course (especially the relays), and the other one available to look for swimmers.
 Having two parents allows each one to go watch their own swimmer swim.
 Please have experienced, dependable people working in the tent.
 The SAIL Rep should pick up his/her own heat sheet and the "guts" heat sheet for the tent parents at the meet officials/volunteers table.
 Tent Parent duties include:

 • Keep control of the swimmers under your tent.

-• Call swimmers for each event and send them to Clerk of Course (one person should walk with the 8 & unders).
+• Call swimmers for each event and send them to the Clerk of Course (one person should walk with the 8 & unders).

 • Report any problems that arise to the Meet Director.